otobus/event_bus/README.md

 EventBus.register_event(:my_test_event_occured)
 ```

-Subscribe to the 'event bus' with listener and list of given topics, EventManager will match with Regex
+Subscribe to the 'event bus' with a listener and list of given topics, EventManager will match with Regex
 ```elixir
 # to catch every event topic
 EventBus.subscribe({MyEventListener, [".*"]})